zovialpapai/Bayesian-classification-with-random-projection/README.md

 Computer code to reproduce the numerical results presented in "Efficient Bayesian high-dimensional classification via random projection with application to gene expression data" (Chakraborty A., 2023+).
 Here, we present a short decription about the directories in the repository.
-(To be updated soon)

 functions:
 The directory contains utility functions in two R scripts, that are utilsed in the repeated simulations and real data analysis conducted in the paper.